nagyist/praat/README.md

 The above works exactly the same for Intel64/AMD64 and ARM64 processors, with the same makefiles.

-**Testing** on multiple platform versions can be done with virtual machines for e.g. Ubuntu 20.04, Ubuntu 22.04, Fedora 35, Fedora 37, Fedora 38, Mint 20.2, Debian GNU Linux 10.10, Debian GNU Linux 12, CentOS 8.4, and CentOS Stream 9, for instance on an Intel64 Mac with Parallels Desktop.
+**Testing** on multiple platform versions can be done with virtual machines.
+On an Intel64 Mac with Parallels Desktop 20, we test with virtual machines for e.g. Ubuntu 20.04, Ubuntu 22.04, Fedora 38, Mint 20.2,
+Debian GNU Linux 10.10, Debian GNU Linux 12, CentOS 8.4, and CentOS Stream 9.
-On an ARM64 Mac, we test with virtual machines for Ubuntu 22.04, Ubuntu 22.04, Fedora 38, Fedora 40, Fedora 42, and Debian GNU Linux 12 ARM64.
+On an ARM64 Mac with Parallels Desktop 26, we test with virtual machines for e.g. Ubuntu 22.04, Ubuntu 24.04,Fedora 38, Fedora 40, Fedora 42, and Debian GNU Linux 12 ARM64.

 ## 4. Developing Praat on all platforms simultaneously